RihTengWu/2021_MSSP/README.md

 2. The pressure fileds in example_inputs.pt are saved by scaling with the gobal maximum and minimum values.
 Therefore, in example_design.py, these pressure fields are first scaled back to their original values, and then they are scaled separately using the extreme values within each wave frequency.

-3. To run the example_design.py properly, you should specify a correct path for the variable "image_path" accordingly.
+3. To run the example_design.py properly, you should specify a correct file path for the variable "image_path" accordingly.

 **If you find this repository useful and informative, please cite the following paper**: